DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 - Do you think the 2D art assets (UI elements, icons, etc.) fit well with the overall aesthetic of the game?
 - Are there any 2D assets you feel could use improvement / need ACTUAL art?
 - Do any of the character portraits feel like they don't fit the art style of the game / fit with the other portraits?
-- Do any of the character portaits
+- Is there any feedback you have for any specific character portraits?

+# SFX & Music
+-

 # Performance
 - What would you say your average FPS was while playing the game?